andeepl7/git---bootcamp/README.md

 *fetch

 File updated on github directly,
-*more actions from remore repo
+*more actions from remote repo
 *one more action

+File updated in branch-01
+*branch-01 action item
+*another item